bitvijays/umbrella-wiki/source/1_Architecture.rst

       Hardware Block Diagram of Umbrella Road-Side Node

-- The network-hat provides a network interface to the Raspberry Pi (Microchip LAN9512 10/100 Ethernet to USB bridge).
+- The network hat provides a network interface to the Raspberry Pi (`Microchip LAN9512 <https://www.microchip.com/en-us/product/LAN9512>`_ 10/100 Ethernet to USB bridge).
 A USB connection is also provided to an AR9271 Wi-Fi Dongle.
 - A power monitor has been incorporated into the design of the network hat.
 The device communicates power consumption through an I2C interface to the SAMD21, located on the motherboard.

   .. figure:: _static/Images/1_Architecture/Hardware_Block_Diagram_Umbrella_Motherboard_PoE_Network_Hat.png